The National Interest: An-24 Turboprop Aircraft Lacks Ground Proximity Warning System

 Expert Kass: Russia Operates An-24s Aged 40 to 60 Years

-Many Soviet An-24 turboprop aircraft are not operating at full capacity in Russia due to a lack of spare parts.
-Access to these parts has been complicated by Western sanctions, according to national security expert Harrison Kass in an article for The National Interest.
+Many Soviet An-24 turboprop aircraft are not operating at full capacity in Russia because they lack spare parts.
+Access to them has been complicated by Western sanctions, said national security expert Harrison Kass in an article for The National Interest.

 An-24